 It’s that time of year when millions of people start to talk about the “Big Game.”
-Aside from the game itself on 2/1, these football parties are pretty big events.
+Aside from the game itself, these football parties are pretty big events.
 If you’re trying to keep to a budget this year and not spend as much on food or drinks, here are a few things to keep in mind:

 Have a Potluck

 One of the cheapest and easiest ways of hosting a “Big Game” party is to have a potluck where everyone brings their own dish.
 This not only saves you money, but also saves you time which can be even more important so you aren’t spending all your time in the kitchen and you can actually enjoy the game as well.
 Whether your guests want to buy something to bring or make it themselves, this is a great alternative to a traditional party where the host makes everything themselves.